Zalmander/Zalmander/README.md

 - 👋 Hi, I’m @Zalmander (Cody)
 - 👀 I’m currently a water resources geologist looking to switch into InfoSec
-- ✨ I'm looking to showcase some code here that I have made
+- ✨ I'm hoping to showcase some code here
-- 🌱 I am looking forward to growing in experience and experiences
+- 🌱 I am looking forward to growing in experience with each new piece of code

 <!---
 Zalmander/Zalmander is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.